EDUCATING THE COMMUNITY

 If you would rather not go out into the field and trap cats yourself, there are still steps you can take to spread the benefits of TNR to others.
 You can speak to co-workers about TNR if they ever mention feral cats in their neighborhood.
 Even if you're not a cat person, you still have a vested interest in TNR.

 If you are a grant writer, you can volunteer for rescue organizations and help them apply to grants.
 Or, if you are good at taking photos and want to help out with adoptions, you can support rescues that way.
-You can discuss TNR with your peers, which is an easy way to inform people who may be unfamiliar with TNR, such as the program at Paws Patrol.
+You can discuss TNR with your peers, which is an easy way to inform people who may be unfamiliar with TNR, such as the program at Green Valley Paws Patrol.
 According to Patti Hogan, President and Founder of Paws Patrol, "A lot of our volunteer efforts are cat rescue related, and sometimes you need to spend more time expanding that circle."

 If you'd like to support our TNR efforts and our rescue, please donate so we can continue helping as many cats as we can.
-While it may not seem like spaying or neutering one cat at a time has a large impact, those numbers add up and make safely managed colonies achievable.
+While it may not seem like spaying or neutering one cat at a time has a small impact, those numbers add up and make safely managed colonies achievable.

 You can also purchase our book From Feral to Family.